stummjr/doc.scrapinghub.com/jobs.rst

 ===========================

-There are two ways to run and monitor jobs in Scrapinghub: manually through `dash` or programmatically via the Jobs API that is described below.
+There are two ways to run and monitor jobs in Scrapinghub: manually through :doc:`dash` or programmatically via the Jobs API that is described below.

 .. _jobs-api: